Footwear and diabetes

 Prescription shoes

 If you have been supplied with shoes, they will have been made to a prescription.
 You should follow the instructions your orthotist (the person who designed or prescribed your shoes) or podiatrist gives you.
-At first you should wear the shoes for short periods around your home, checking for any problems such as redness caused by rubbing or pressure.
+At first you should wear the shoes for short periods around your home, checking for any problems such as redness or a change in skin colour caused by rubbing or pressure.
 If this occurs, you should contact your podiatrist or orthotist immediately.

 When you and the person who prescribed your shoes are happy with the comfort and fit of the first pair, you will be supplied with a second pair.
 These should be the only shoes you wear.
 It is important that you wear these shoes inside and outside the house.

-Shoes will normally be prescribed with insoles.
-These are an important part of your footwear and you should only remove them if your podiatrist or orthotist advises you to.
+Footwear will normally be prescribed with insoles.
+These are an important part of your prescription and you should only remove them if your podiatrist or orthotist advises you to.
 It is important that you check the inside of your shoes every day to make sure no small objects have fallen in, and that there is no damage to the insole or lining.

 If you notice any wear or damage to the shoes, you should contact your orthotist or podiatrist so that they can be repaired.